SeanDS/dump-lotus/README.md

   - You can use the example script, or create your own.

 Extra notes:
-  - Some files with special characters may not be downloaded correctly, as the Lotus Notes web interface does not correctly translate these URLs.
+  - The Lotus Notes web client does not correctly display content given its character encoding.
+Some documents may contain broken characters that will confuse the parser.
+In addition to this, some attached files with special characters may not be downloaded correctly, as the Lotus Notes web interface does not correctly translate these URLs.
 You may, for some URLs, get a `Http Status Code: 400` message explaining `Http request contains a malformed escape sequence`, despite the attachment working in the full Lotus Notes client.
+In this case, it is suggested to:
+      - Manually fix these characters
-In this case, it is suggested to manually download these files via the client if practical.
-Then, because of the behaviour of `wget`, you must also find any URLs that reference this URL and change from from absolute form back to relative (the `convert-links` flag is used, which is helpful for this application, except when files are not downloaded; then they are converted to absolute URLs)
+      - Manually download these files via the client Then, because of the behaviour of `wget`, you must also find any URLs that reference this URL and change from from absolute form back to relative (the `convert-links` flag is used, which is helpful for this application, except when files are not downloaded; then they are converted to absolute URLs).

 ## Lotus Notes quirks
 Some Lotus Notes quirks that must be kept in mind by the user: